tiacsys/bridle/doc/bridle/gs_installing.rst

    .. group-tab:: Windows

-      The recommended way for installing the required tools on Windows is to use Chocolatey, a package manager for Windows.
+      The recommended way for installing the required tools on Windows is to use `Chocolatey`_, a package manager for Windows.
 Chocolatey installs the tools so that you can use them from a Windows command prompt.

-      To install the required tools, follow the :ref:`install-required-tools` section for Windows in Zephyr's :ref:`zephyr:getting_started`.
+      To install the required tools, complete the following steps:

+      .. tsn-include:: getting_started/index.rst
+         :docset: zephyr
+         :dedent: 6
+         :start-after: .. _install_dependencies_windows:
+         :end-before: _get_the_code:

    .. group-tab:: Linux

-      To install the required tools on Linux, follow the :ref:`install-required-tools` section for Linux in Zephyr's
+      To install the required tools on Ubuntu, complete the following steps:

-      :ref:`zephyr:getting_started`.
-Additional information is available
-      in the :ref:`zephyr:linux_requirements` section.
+      .. tsn-include:: getting_started/index.rst
+         :docset: zephyr
+         :dedent: 6
+         :start-after: .. _install_dependencies_ubuntu:
+         :end-before: group-tab:: macOS

+      For additional information and instructions for other Linux operating systems, see the :ref:`zephyr:linux_requirements` section in the Zephyr documentation.

       .. note::